RMWinslow/posts/econ/timeusechange.md

 6. Leisure
 7. Other (education, seeking medical care, voting...)

+Also following their procedure, I restrict the sample to those who are
+- between the ages of 18 and 65, inclusive
+- didn't report any time use activities which ATUS workers were unable to classify.

 [^primarychildcare]: This only includes "primary child care", meaning time spent on activities where caring for a child is the main focus.
 Time spent on secondary child-care -- watching children while doing something like cooking or reading a book -- isn't included.